andavissuse/sca/README.md

-# sca-L0
+# sca
-Utility for doing Level-0 analysis on supportconfigs (top-level executable is sca-L0.sh).
+Utility for analyzing supportconfigs (top-level executable is sca.sh).
 Reports all info in long-form output (to stdout) and short-form output (to file specified with -o option).

 # Structure

-## sca-L0.conf, sca-L0+.conf
+## sca.conf, sca+.conf
 Config file containing variables (e.g., paths, datatypes) for use by scripts

 ## bin directory